-Even to suggest that the Sun's output has been significantly different during past historical time seems to be unimaginable to most people.
-However, both Biblical and scientific evidence lends support to such an idea.
-The view that the Sun has always been the same brightness falls into the category of uniformitarianism, except for one supposed long-period trend early in the old earth system.
+Even to suggest that the sun's output has been significantly different during past historical time seems to be unimaginable to most people.
+However, both biblical and scientific evidence lends support to such an idea.
+The view that the sun has always been the same brightness falls into the category of uniformitarianism, except for one supposed longperiod trend early in the old earth system.
 The "faint young sun paradox" seems to be one exception to the belief that the present is the key to the past.
-But, Joshua 10:12-14 speaks of the Sun standing still for an entire day so that the Children of Israel could prevail over the Amorites.
-Although this incident doesn't involve the darkening of the Sun, which is harder for God to do, make the Sun stand still or reduce its output?
+But, Joshua 10:12-14 speaks of the sun standing still for an entire day so that the Children of Israel could prevail over the Amorites.
+Although this incident doesn't involve the darkening of the sun, which is harder for God to do, make the sun stand still or reduce its output?

-Exodus 10:21-27 says that during the ninth plague on Egypt the Sun was darkened for three days.
+Exodus 10:21-27 says that during the ninth plague on Egypt the sun was darkened for three days.
 This was not a slight dimming, but a complete darkness which could be felt.
-Luke 23:44-45 speaks of the

-Sun being darkened for three hours during the time of Christ's crucifixion.
-It may be that God caused clouds or the Moon to cover the Sun, but the most straight-forward interpretation of this passage is that the Sun's radiation was reduced or stopped.
+Luke 23:44-45 speaks of the Sun being darkened for three hours during the time of Christ's crucifixion.
+It may be that God caused clouds or the moon to cover the sun, but the most straightforward interpretation of this passage is that the sun's radiation was reduced or stopped.

-Evidence continues to mount that at some time in earth's history increased concentrations of oxygen and carbon dioxide were present in the earth's atmosphere (Graham et al. [2]).
+Evidence continues to mount that at some time in earth's history increased concentrations of oxygen and carbon dioxide were present in the earth's atmosphere (Graham, Dudley, Aguilar, & Gans, 1995, pp. 117-120).
 Carbon dioxide is almost as effective a greenhouse gas as water vapor, so if such high concentrations existed, similar simulations as conducted in this paper would require the solar output to also be reduced to avoid extreme surface temperatures.
-Nuclear models of the Sun call for it to have had a reduced intensity early in its life (Sagan [16]).
-Of course, early in its life means millions or even billions of years ago according to the conventional scientific community, but if nuclear processes were slower in the past and then accelerated, as some now suggest (Humphreys [6]), then reduced solar output could have been present as well.
+Nuclear models of the Sun call for it to have had a reduced intensity early in its life (Sagan & Chyba, 1997, pp. 1217-1219).
+Of course, early in its life means millions or even billions of years ago according to the conventional scientific community, but if nuclear processes were slower in the past and then accelerated, as some now suggest (Humphreys, 2000), then reduced solar output could have been present as well.

-One associated effect of a reduced solar constant which might be of interest to young earth creationists and experts in radiocarbon dating, would be the reduction in 14C and the effect on radiocarbon dating.
-If the solar constant in the early history of the earth were 25% of today's value, the production rate of 14C would be 25% of today's value as well, significantly reducing the estimated age of buried organics.
-For example, if the equilibrium concentration of 14C in the atmosphere was 25% of that of today, assuming nothing else changed, the estimated age of a bone or other once living organism would need to be reduced by about 11,500 years.
+One associated effect of a reduced solar constant which might be of interest to young earth creationists and experts in radiocarbon dating, would be the reduction in C and the effect on radiocarbon dating.
+If the solar constant in the early history of the earth were 25% of today's value, the production rate of C would be 25% of today's value as well, significantly reducing the estimated age of buried organics.
+For example, if the equilibrium concentration of C in the atmosphere was 25% of that of today, assuming nothing else changed, the estimated age of a bone or other once living organism would need to be reduced by about 11,500 years.